-This page provides in-depth information on various topics regarding laptop hardware.
+The following chapter provides in-depth information on various topics regarding laptop hardware.
 If you have any questions, please feel free to contact us.

 ‘Thin-and-light’ laptops (Ultrabooks)

 Most warranty packs don’t offer a replacement laptop during repairs to continue working.
 Repairs can take a few days or up to a few weeks, depending on the warranty pack you chose.
-If you don’t have access to an alternative, this might be become a problem.
-Hardware failure is usually timed very badly, just before deadlines; blame Murphy.
+If you don’t have access to an alternative, this might become a problem.
+Hardware failure is usually timed very poorly, just before deadlines; blame Murphy.

 There are practically only two companies that produce processors for laptops: Intel and AMD.
-Even though both companies make good processors, you’ll be hard pressed to find a high-end laptop with an AMD CPU and all further recommended specifications nowadays.
+Even though both companies make good processors, you’ll be hard-pressed to find a high-end laptop with an AMD CPU and all further recommended specifications nowadays.

-It’s advisable to select a quad core processor that is designed for mobile use: high performance and low energy consumption.
+It’s advisable to select a quad-core processor that is designed for mobile use: high performance and low energy consumption.
 This will make a big difference in the run time on a single battery charge.
-Be sure though to select a ‘fully featured’ processor (like an i5 or i7 if your budget permits it), instead of a ‘lightweight’ processor designed for office use.
+Be sure though to select a ‘fully-featured’ processor (like an i5 or i7 if your budget permits it), instead of a ‘lightweight’ processor designed for office use.
 So do not get an Intel i3 or AMD E-series.

 Memory is pretty cheap nowadays.
 Get a minimum of 8 gigabytes of memory.
-16GB is nice to have and ‘power users’ may consider opting for 32GB.
-(Note: in order to effectively use this amount of memory you need a 64-bit operating system.
+16GB is nice to have, and ‘power users’ may consider opting for 32GB.
+(Note: in order to effectively use this amount of memory, you need a 64-bit operating system.
 Seeing 32-bit Windows is not shipped with new computers anymore, this usually isn’t an issue anyway).